When it comes to cooking ahead of time, gnocchi is truly an excellent choice.

 Reheating is one part of the process of preparing leftovers or pre-cooked meals, but freezing and proper storage are just as crucial.
 If you want to ensure that your gnocchi will stay delicious for weeks on end, we’re here to help.

-How To Freeze and Preserve Gnocchi
+How to Preserve (Freeze) Gnocchi

 Gnocchi are fantastic when it comes to pre-cooking your meals.
 Many people choose to cook for the entire week on a single day.